JimDaGuy/crispy-adventure/README.md

 ## Running it yourself

 To run this application yourself, you need to get a key for the Harvard Art Museum API.
-You can get one here [here](https://www.harvardartmuseums.org/collections/api "API | Harvard Art Museums").
+You can get one [here](https://www.harvardartmuseums.org/collections/api "API | Harvard Art Museums").
 Once you get a key, create a .env file in the root folder of the project that looks like this.

 .env